 Over the next four years, Masakado took great care to stay within the limits of the imperial law.
 In 936, he received a summons to court to answer charges filed by Minamoto Mamoru but managed to convince the Council of State that there were extenuating circumstances for his actions, thereby escaping conviction.
 Two months later, he was pardoned when the court declared a general amnesty to celebrate the emperor's coming of age.
 Masakado returned to Shimōsa, but soon again waged war, this time against his father-in-law, Yoshikane.
 A series of raids and counter-attacks culminated in an attack on Masakado's home in Iwai, Shimōsa Province.
 Yoshikane's troops surrounded the residence just before dawn, trapping Masakado.
 Surprisingly, Masakado repelled Yoshikane, killing more than half of his men.
 Yoshikane himself managed to escape but died a year and a half later.
 Meanwhile, Masakado managed to obtain a warrant issued by the Council of State authorising him to arrest Yoshikane, Mamoru, Sadamori and others.
 Early in 938 however, Masakado received a second summons from the Council of State to question him on another dispute with his cousin Sadamori.
 Completely ignoring this order and acting on the premise that the mandate from 937 against Sadamori was still in effect, Masakado led his forces to the provincial government of Hitachi province to arrest his cousin; Sadamori, however, managed to escape before Masakado's troops arrived and took refuge in the mountains for several months.

 During the eleventh month of 939, Masakado again entered Hitachi province at the head of a large force, allegedly to plead with the provincial government on behalf of one of his supporters.
 Whatever his intentions, he eventually attacked and occupied the seat of the provincial government, and by that action crossed the proverbial line.
 He was no longer just a provincial warrior in rivalry with local rivals, but an outlaw rebelling against the court.
 Seeing no means of retreat, Masakado seized, in a rapid succession of raids, the government headquarters of the provinces of Shimotsuke, Kozuke, Musashi, Kazusa, Awa, Sagami, Izu and Shimōsa.
-Curiously, his next step was to send a letter to his patron, regent Fujiwara Tadahira (880-949), in which he insisted that he had been unjustly slandered and defamed by his enemies, and that he had remained in his soul faithful to imperial law.
+Curiously, his next step was to send a letter to his patron, regent Fujiwara Tadahira (880-949), in which he insisted that he had been unjustly slandered and defamed by his enemies and that he had remained in his soul faithful to the imperial law.

 The traditional view of things, as reported in the Shōmonki, depicted his conquest of the eastern provinces as the first step in a campaign to make him the ruler of the entire realm.
 The Shōmonki recounts that Prince Okiyo-ō (興世王), the acting governor of Musashi and one of Masakado's followers, approached him with the bold proposal that now that he had already made himself an outlaw by "striking down one province", he might as well annex the rest of the east and see where it leads.
-One day, an entertainer and self-declared oracle of the Great Bodhisattva Hachiman predicted that Masakado had been conferred imperial rank; reassured by this prophecy, Masakado went on to appoint his own court and bureaucracy and to lay plans for the construction of a new imperial palace in Shimōsa.
+One day, an entertainer and self-declared oracle of the Great Bodhisattva Hachiman predicted that Masakado had been conferred imperial rank; reassured by this prophecy, Masakado went on to appoint his court and bureaucracy and to lay plans for the construction of a new imperial palace in Shimōsa.
 It is unlikely, however, that any of these events ever occurred in reality.
 None of the imperial proclamations and documents relating to his case mentioned Masakado assuming the title of "new emperor" (新王 shin-ō), the construction of a new imperial palace or the appointment of new government officials, which would appear quite unusual in the light of the hysteria and paranoia that took hold of the court in 940.
 More likely, Masakado's intention after the debacle in Hitachi Province, was to establish a position of strength to take advantage of the court's preoccupation with natural disasters, bandit activities in the north and the capital region as well as piracy in the west to negotiate a pardon.

 Within a month, however, the court issued edicts calling for the apprehension of Masakado and commanded several notable warriors for this task, including his cousin Sadamori and Fujiwara Hidesato, his former ally.
 On the fourteenth day of the second month of 940, the court's army caught up with Masakado in northwestern Shimōsa Province.
 Outnumbered by more than ten to one, Masakado's troops were quickly routed, and he was killed by an arrow.
 On the tenth day of the fifth month, Hidesato and Sadamori brought Masakado's head to the capital where it was put on display.